AndreHAM/Quantum-Mechanics/README.md

 - Particle in a box: wave function visualization;
 - Time-evolution Operator to general Hamiltonians;
-- von Neumann Entropy - Calculation to a generic density matrix;
+- von Neumann Entropy: Calculation to a generic density matrix;
+- Creation and annihilation operators: Simple code to obtain them;